 Final note

 Always remember to use these expressions responsibly.
-In some languages, if you pronounce something slightly wrong – even if you can’t hear it – you’re saying something else.
+In some languages, if you pronounce something slightly wrong – even when you can’t hear it – you’re saying something else.
+Do try, but approach it carefully.

 Useful resources